Thor-x86/varl/README.md

 In .varl, simplicity is the main goal.
 Therefore:

 - No excess mandatory characters as example root bracket "{ }" and commas on JSON.
 The cool thing is you're not always require double quote to mark the string, the .varl decoder will automatically detect every standard data type.
-- Doesn't require malicious structure such as dictionary, collection, tables, etc. Just key and value pairs with array and object compatible.
+- Doesn't require miscellaneous structure such as dictionary, collection, tables, etc. Just key and value pairs with array and object compatible.
 Keep it simple!
 - Unlike .ini format, the .varl format is standardized.
 That's why this documentation repository is created.

 ## How to implement?